Looking at the BIG Picture

 A total financial implosion is devastating the entire global economy.
 It began in the last 100 days of 2008, beginning just prior to the Presidential election, and to a great extent determining the outcome of that contest, delivering the White House to Barack Obama.

-The chart below, borrowed from Dr. Marc Faber's Market Commentary website, from December 1, 2008, shows a loss of $30 trillion in stock markets around the world.
+A chart on Dr. Marc Faber's Market Commentary website, from December 1, 2008, shows a loss of $30 trillion in stock markets around the world.
 By some estimates, combined losses in commodities, stocks, bonds, and real estate during the Bush Meltdown were at that moment already greater than $60 trillion.

 To give some sense of scale to these mind-boggling numbers, the CIA estimates that the US Gross Domestic Product in 2008 was some $14.58 trillion.
 America spends more than one trillion every year on military and defense operations worldwide.
 The entire US banking system contains about $10 trillion in assets.